devrhash/speer_assingment/README.md

 3. for authorization json bearer token is used.<br></br>
 4. used jsonwebtoken and bcryt libray for token generation and password encryption. <br></br>
 5. user schema is {UserName:"some name",password:"password"}.<br></br>
-6. notes schema is <br></br> ```bash{name: "name",desription: "description",user_id: ojectId,shared_by: objectId}```bash. when note is created user_id and shared_by has the same value which is the ObjectId of the user who has created the note.<br></br> After sharing another new note is created with same name and description, where shared_by is the ObjectId of the user who has shared the note and user_id is the Id of the user to whom note is shared.<br></br>
+6. notes schema is <br></br> ```{name: "name",desription: "description",user_id: ojectId,shared_by: objectId}```. when note is created user_id and shared_by has the same value which is the ObjectId of the user who has created the note.<br></br> After sharing another new note is created with same name and description, where shared_by is the ObjectId of the user who has shared the note and user_id is the Id of the user to whom note is shared.<br></br>
 7. in the request api/notes/:id/share here id is of the user to whom the note has to be shared.<br></br>
 8. text indexing is created on {name,description} in notes.<br></br>
 9. npm i install to install all dependencies.<br></br>